 Steel and Construction

-The sheath is a basic nylon sheath with a plastic insert and an external pocket.
-There are a few different ways to attach the sheath to you or your gear.
-It has a belt loop a couple tabs and some eyelets for various modes of attachments.
-It does an OK job with blade retention, with some modification you could make it a hair tighter and it would serve well.
-Ultimately I have plans for getting a custom kydex sheath made for the knife.
+The sheath is a simple nylon sheath with a plastic insert and an external pocket.
+What’s nice is that there are a few different ways to attach the sheath to you or your gear.
+It has a belt loop, a couple tabs and some eyelets for various points of attachment.
+It does a good job with blade retention, and I like how the blade doesn’t get caught up on the retention strap.